nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

 - Click the Entities of __yourscenename__ on the upper left corner, and then extend the __AWS Configuration__ on the right side.

+    > You will see the config list after click your "yourscenename"

 <center>
 <img src="./images/012-Sumerian_update-01.jpg" alt="012-Sumerian_update-01.jpg" width="45%">